-“Keen was a builder and innovator too,” says Eames.
+“Keen was a builder and innovator too,” said Eames.
 “He invented the rat trap pedals with toe clips, and advanced the use of ball bearings and drawn and tapered tubing,” he says, pointing to the high wheeler on display.
 In 1878 Keene and four other racers came to the U.S. to introduce high wheel bike racing.
-“Keen rode a 55-inch Eclipse,” Eames notes, then points to the bike in front of us.
+“Keen rode a 55-inch Eclipse,” Eames noted, then pointed to the bike in front of us.
 “This is a 55-inch Eclipse that came from southwestern Massachusetts.
 There’s a very good chance that this is Keen’s bike.
 I can’t prove it but it’s very unusual that this level of technology from the 1870s is even in this country at all.”

-Next to that bike is an 1899 Tribune Blue Streak, a racer with drop bars and 30-inch wheels, similar to what Charlie “Mile-a-Minute” Murphy, used to become the first to break the 60-second mile in 1899.
-“He did so by laying a two-mile path of boards along the tracks of the Long Island Rail Road and drafting behind a locomotive,” Eames says.
+Next to that bike was an 1899 Tribune Blue Streak, a racer with drop bars and 30-inch wheels, similar to what Charlie “Mile-a-Minute” Murphy, used to become the first to break the 60-second mile in 1899.
+“He did so by laying a two-mile path of boards along the tracks of the Long Island Rail Road and drafting behind a locomotive,” Eames said.
 “It was quite the spectator stunt.”

 One of Eames’s favorite stories involves the yellow Stearns “safety” bike, the bike most of us now consider the classic configuration, so named because it was far safer than the high-wheelers.

 “I got a call from a gentleman who had the bike in his garage.
-It had been his grandmother’s and when he told me her story, I knew I just had to have it,” says Eames.
+It had been his grandmother’s and when he told me her story, I knew I just had to have it,” said Eames.
 He glances around the room to gauge his audience before he continues.
 “She was the owner of a very successful brothel in Aberdeen, one of the roughest lumber towns in Washington state.
 She smoked a cigar, had a pet rooster and rode this bike to and from work.
 She was quite the character.”

 “That which caused the many failures I had in learning the bicycle had caused me failures in life; namely a certain fearful looking for of judgment; a too vivid realization of the uncertainty of everything about me; an underlying doubt—at once, however (and this is all that saved me), matched and overcome by the determination not to give in to it.”